alecgoedinghaus/alecgoedinghaus.github.io/_posts/2021-12-18-RISC-V-CPU-Simulator.md

 This project began as two separate projects for my computer architecture course (CS M151B / ECE M116C).

-The goal of the first project was to simulate a pipelined RISC-V CPU, capable of handing nine different instructions: `SUB`, `ADD`, `OR`, `AND`, `ADDI`, `ORI`, `ANDI`, `LW`, and `SW`.
+The goal of the first project was to simulate a pipelined RISC-V CPU, capable of handling nine different instructions: `SUB`, `ADD`, `OR`, `AND`, `ADDI`, `ORI`, `ANDI`, `LW`, and `SW`.

 The goal of the second project was to simulate a CPU cache with three different sorting policies: direct-mapped, fully associative, and set associative.
-Each policy has its pro's and con's, as the access time for a DM cache is much lower than SA and FA, but the miss rate for a DM cache is much higher than SA and FA.
+Each policy has its pros and cons, as the access time for a DM cache is much lower than SA and FA, but the miss rate for a DM cache is much higher than SA and FA.

 After the course I took the liberty of merging the two projects together, thus allowing the cache to give the CPU better performance.